pret/pokefirered/README.md

 A fork of https://github.com/pret/pokefirered that is meant to be played by multiple players in a timed challenge.
 The game doesn't support link battles -- players can battle using [Pokémon Showdown](https://pokemonshowdown.com/).

 Major changes:
  - **Deterministic game seed:** Wild Pokémon, trainer Pokémon, and overworld items are randomized based on the Rival name specified at the beginning of the game.
 All non-key overworld items contain TMs.
+Some items may be randomly placed on water or in unreachable areas.
  - **Time limit:** After 5 hours pass, the player is locked in the Celadon Department Store.
 A PC and free Move Relearner are added to the Department Store.
 The game clock doesn't decrease while the START menu is active, including when the player is using the Pokémon summary screen, bag, etc. outside of battle.
  - **Level band:** Pokémon stop gaining experience if they become too overleveled compared to the rest of the team.
  - **Level scaling:** Wild and trainer Pokémon levels increase based on the player's party Pokémon levels and badge count.